 For small values of K the phase space is covered by invariant Kolmogorov-Arnold-Moser (KAM) curves which restrict dynamics in the action variable y.
-For $K > K_q$ the last invariant golden curve with the rotation number $r=r_g=\langle (x_t-x_0)/t\rangle=(\sqrt{5}-1)/2$ is destroyed [9,10] and it is believed that for $K>K_g$ the dynamics in ybecomes unbounded [11,12].
-A renormalization technique developed by Greene and MacKay [9,10] allowed to determine $K_q = 0.971635406$ with enormous precision.
+For $K > K_q$ the last invariant golden curve with the rotation number $r = r_g = \langle (x_t - x_0)/t \rangle = (\sqrt{5} - 1)/2$ is destroyed [9,10] and it is believed that for $K > K_g$ the dynamics in y becomes unbounded [11,12].
+A renormalization technique developed by Greene [9] and MacKay [10] allowed to determine $K_q = 0.971635406$ with enormous precision (due to symmetry there is also a symmetric critical curve at $r = 1 - r_q$ at K_q).
 The properties of the critical golden curve on small scales are universal for all critical curves with the golden tail of the continuous fraction expansion of r for all smooth 2D symplectic maps [10].
-Here and below the time t is measured in number of map iterations (due to symmetry there is also a symmetric critical curve at $r = 1 - r_g$ at K_g).
-For $K > K_q$ the golden KAM curve is replaced by a cantori [13] which can significantly affect the diffusive transport through the chaotic part of the phase space [14,15].
-At any K there are some chaotic regions in the phase space bounded by internal or isolating (at $K < K_q$) invariant curves.
+Here and below the time t is measured in number of map iterations.
+For $K > K_q$ the golden KAM curve is replaced by a cantorus [13] which can significantly affect the diffusive transport through the chaotic part of the phase space [14,15].
+There are numerical and analytical indications that at any K there are some chaotic regions in the phase space bounded by internal invariant curves; at $K < K_q$ there are isolating invariant curves.

-The dynamics inside a chaotic component of the phase space (x,y) is characterized by correlation functions whose decay ensures a transition from dynamical to statistical description.
+The dynamics inside a chaotic component of the phase space (x, y) is characterized by correlation functions whose decay ensures a transition from dynamical to statistical description.
 The decay of correlations is related to the probability to stay in a given region of phase space since for a trajectory remaining in a small region the dynamical variables are strongly correlated.
 This probability in its own turn is related to the statistics of Poincaré recurrences.
-Indeed, according to the Poincaré recurrence theorem [16] a dynamical trajectory of a Hamiltonian system with bounded phase space always returns, after a certain time, to a close vicinity of an initial state.
+Indeed, according to the Poincaré recurrence theorem [16] a volume preserving dynamical flow with only bounded orbits has for each open set orbits that intersect the set infinitely often.
+Such orbits return, after a certain time, to a close vicinity of an initial state.
 However, the statistics of these recurrences depends on dynamical properties of the system.
 For a fully chaotic phase space a probability to stay in a certain part of a phase space decays exponentially with time being similar to a random coin flipping [3,4].
-However, in dynamical maps with divided phase space, like the Chirikov standard map, the decay of probability of Poincaré recurrences P(t) is characterized by a power law decay $P(t) \propto 1/t^{\beta}$ has $\beta \approx 1.5$ whose properties still remain poorly understood.
+However, in dynamical maps with divided phase space, like the Chirikov standard map, the extensive numerical simulations show that the decay of probability of Poincaré recurrences P(t) is characterized by a power law decay $P(t) \propto 1/t^{\beta}$ has $\beta \approx 1.5$ whose properties still remain poorly understood.